-1. Annual Child Protection Training is MANDATORY for all ASL

-employees and regular volunteers, and is a condition of employment at ASL.
-Initial training sessions are offered at various times during the academic year for new employees.

-2. All other employees working with children undertake training on an annual basis that equips them with the knowledge and skills necessary to carry out their responsibilities for child protection, and temporary employees and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities.
-This training will be contracted and provided by child protection advisors including members of the City of Westminster Safeguarding and Quality Assurance team.

-3. In addition to basic child protection training, the designated persons undertake training in inter-agency working that is provided by, or to standards set by, the LSCB and refresher training at two-year intervals to maintain their knowledge and skills.
+- 1. Annual Safeguarding and Child Protection Training is MANDATORY for all ASL employees and regular volunteers, and is a condition of employment at ASL.
+Initial training sessions are offered at various times during the academic year for new employees. - 2.
+All other employees working with children undertake training on an annual basis that equips them with the knowledge and skills necessary to carry out their responsibilities for child protection, and temporary employees and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities.
+This training will be contracted and provided by child protection advisors including members of the City of Westminster Safeguarding and Quality Assurance team. - 3.
+In addition to basic child protection training, the designated persons undertake training in inter-agency working that is provided by, or to standards set by, the LSCP and refresher training at two-year intervals to maintain their knowledge and skills. - 4.
+At least one person on every interview panel must have received safer recruitment training via the NSPCC or another recognized training provider, and that a list of trained personnel is available from the Human Resources department.